Guenther1978/light_snake/doc/source/index.rst

-.. light_snake documentation master file, created by sphinx-quickstart on Fri Apr  9 15:45:08 2021.
+..
+Light Snake documentation master file, created by sphinx-quickstart on Sun Apr 11 18:28:23 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to light_snake's documentation!
+Welcome to Light Snake's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   led.rst
+   speed_control.rst

 Indices and tables
 ==================